 Bolton & Menk, Inc.

 Municipal engineering is at the heart of our firm.
 We serve more than 300 cities across the Upper Midwest, including 50 communities in Iowa.
-We understand the value of having an engineer who is responsive, reliable, knowledgeable, and a strong communicator.
+We understand the value of having an engineer who is responsive, reliable, knowledgeable, and communicative.
 We spend the majority of our time working with administrators, public works, councils, boards, commissions, and the many agencies that provide funding to help your City thrive.

 The City of Windsor Heights & Engineering Service Needs